geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Technical aspects of a static website

 Static websites from a technical point of view are just a collection of HTML and CSS files.
 It may have some client-side JavaScript.
 There would be no backend language or an external data store.
 For a purely static website a full-blown database dependent, CMS is also not in the scope.
 There are [Static Site Generators](https://www.staticgen.com/) that can help manage the content still deployment and Git is something technical to learn.
-The main advantages of a static website would be speed, security, and scalability.
+The main advantages of a static website would be speed, security, and [software scalability](/blog/2020/12/software-scalability/).

 ### Cost for running a static website